John Brennan - the surveillance-era CIA director

-During his time with the Obama administration, the 57-year-old played a critical role in the planning of a May 2011 raid that killed Osama Bin Laden.
+A member of President Barack Obama's inner circle and his top counter-terrorism adviser during his first term, the 61-year-old played a critical role in the planning of a May 2011 raid that killed Osama Bin Laden.

-He has also led the administration's efforts to curb the growth of terror groups in North Africa and the Middle East.
+He also led the administration's efforts to curb the growth of terror groups in North Africa and the Middle East.

-But some liberals have raised concerns over his involvement in what the government has called "enhanced interrogation techniques" - considered by some to amount to torture.
+But some liberals raised concerns over his involvement in what the government has called "enhanced interrogation techniques" - considered by some to amount to torture.

 At the time, Mr Brennan said in a letter to Mr Obama that he had been "a strong opponent of many of the policies of the Bush administration, such as the pre-emptive war in Iraq and coercive interrogation tactics, to include waterboarding".

-In April, Mr Brennan became the first member of Mr Obama's administration to make detailed public comments acknowledging the government's use of unmanned drones to carry out targeted killings.
+In April 2012, Mr Brennan became the first member of Mr Obama's administration to make detailed public comments acknowledging the government's use of unmanned drones to carry out targeted killings.

 Speaking to a think tank in Washington, Mr Brennan argued that the overseas attacks were legal, and protected the lives of Americans.